 There are several ways by which you can make a semi-finished basement more attractive and habitable.

-The next thing you should do is install electrical outlets to give inhabitants more accessibility.
+The next thing you should do is install electrical outlets to give more convenience to the inhabitants.

-Since the basement is usually quite dark and you should install an overheard light to make it bright.
+Since the basement is usually quite dark, install an overhead light to make it bright.

 It is also important to regularly clean the basement and keep it dry to avoid moisture damage.